AZCoder018/Burger/README.md

     - Clone or download the repository for EAT-DA-BURGER!;

     - Open MySQL Workbench.
-Run the schema.sql and seeds.sql files located in the folder named "db", in the EAT-DA-BURGER! folder.
+Run the schema.sql and seeds.sql files located in the folder named "db", in the EAT-DA-BURGER! folder;

-    - Open GitBash or Terminal, making sure that you are in the folder location of EAT-DA-BURGER!, and run command 'npm install', to complete installation (all necessary apis from npm.js will be downloaded and installed).
+    - Open GitBash or Terminal, making sure that you are in the folder location of EAT-DA-BURGER!, and run command 'npm install', to complete installation (all necessary apis from npm.js will be downloaded and installed);

     - Type 'node server.js' on the command line and press enter.
 The following should be returned: "App is now listening on PORT:3000"; and